buttreygoodness/mtheme/README.md

 All other photos in the post are treated as regular photos.

+For now, linking to pages and external resources is done in the footer, which is located in the partials directroy.

+`partials/blog_footer.hbs'

+Links can be added and changed there.

 mtheme's cover images courtesy GH Cheng (http://www.flickr.com/photos/ghcheng/) from creative commons licenced photos.